- Differentiate between two kinds of chromosomes: autosomes and sex chromosomes

 DNA and Genomes

 In eukaryotes such as plants and animals, the great majority of DNA is found in the nucleus and is called nuclear DNA.
-Mitochondria, organelles that harvest energy for the cell, contain their own mitochondrial DNA, and chloroplasts, organelles that carry out photosynthesis in plant cells, also have chloroplast DNA.
-The amounts of DNA found in mitochondria and chloroplasts are much smaller than the amount found in the nucleus.
 In bacteria and other prokaryotes, most of the DNA is found in a central region of the cell called the nucleoid, which functions similarly to a nucleus but is not surrounded by a membrane.

 Each species has its own characteristic number of chromosomes.
 Humans, for instance, have 46 chromosomes in a typical body cell, while dogs have 78.
 Like many species of animals and plants, humans are diploid (2n), meaning that most of their chromosomes come in matched sets known as homologous pairs.
 Thus, the 46 chromosomes of a human cell are organized into 23 pairs, and the two members of each pair are said to be homologues of one another (with the slight exception of the X and Y chromosomes; see below).

 Human sperm and eggs, which have only one homologous chromosome from each pair, are said to be haploid (1n).
 When a sperm and egg fuse, their genetic material combines to form one complete, diploid set of chromosomes.
-So, for each homologous pair of chromosomes in your genome, one of the homologues comes from your mom and the other from your dad.
+So, for each homologous pair of chromosomes in your genome, one of the homologues is maternally inherited, and the other is paternally inherited.

 The two chromosomes in a homologous pair are generally very similar to one another.
 They’re the same size and shape, and have the same pattern of light and dark bands, as you can see in the human karyotype (image of the chromosomes) shown above.
 Bands appear when the chromosomes are stained with a dye, and the dark bands mark more compacted DNA (usually, with fewer genes), while the light bands mark less compacted DNA (usually, with more genes).
 Most importantly, the two homologues in a pair carry the same type of genetic information.
 For instance, there is a gene found near the bottom of chromosome 15 that affects eye color.
 A person might have the blue version, or allele, of this gene on one homologue, but the brown version on the other.
 Both homologues have the same type of gene in the same place, but they can (and often do!) have different versions of genes.